 - General Electric Co- water purification patent litigation.

 - Transkaryotic Therapies, Inc- biotechnology patent litigation.

 - Phillips North America Corp- false advertising litigation.

 Professional and Community Involvement

-Mr. Frank is a member of the firm’s Executive Committee.
+Mr. Frank has served on the firm’s Executive Committee.
 He has been an active participant in his community of Winchester, Massachusetts, serving as a member of the Winchester Town Meeting since 1979.
 He has also served as Chairman of the Winchester School Committee and the Winchester Finance Committee.